wez/govee-lan-hass/README.md

 ## Installation

+**Note: you need to enable the LAN API for each individual device!**

 Recommended first step: Obtain an HTTP API key from the Govee API:
 * Open the Account Page of the Govee mobile app (the person icon in the bottom right)
 * Click the settings "cog" icon in the top right